r0jjames/software-design-patterns/README.md

 Allows an object notify other objects when its state changes.

 ### Decorator:
-#### Attaches additional responsibilities to an object dynamically.
+Attaches additional responsibilities to an object dynamically.
 Decorators provide the alternative to subclassing for extending functionality.

+### Factory Method:
+Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 ### Memento:
 Allows restoring an object to a previous state.